Diversity Mark Independent Assessors

-Our Independent Assessors make up a highly respected and experienced panel who are aggressively passionate about being involved in making a positive impact on Northern Ireland’s economy and society through Diversity & Inclusion.
-They bring a highly robust standard to the Charter Mark process all giving their time freely to Diversity Mark NI.
+Our Independent Assessors bring a highly robust standard to the accreditation process.
+The panel of business experts are all incredibly passionate about being involved in making a positive impact on Northern Ireland’s economy and society through Diversity.

 “One of the many reasons why I became involved in the Diversity Mark Assessment was to help recognise that despite continuing challenges, many organisations are making real progress in innovative ways to remove cultural and other barriers to full gender integration and equality in NI.”